momentohq/public-dev-docs/docs/getting-started.md

 ![image](/img/getting-started/generated-token.jpg)

-## Step 3: Store auth token
+## Step 3: Store API token

-There are multiple places you can store the auth token used to authenticate with Momento.
-For this simple example, we'll store the auth token in an environment variable, but best practice is to store the auth token in something like AWS Secrets Manager or GCP Secret Manager.
+There are multiple places you can store the API token used to authenticate with Momento.
+For this simple example, we'll store the API token in an environment variable, but best practice is to store the API token in something like AWS Secrets Manager or GCP Secret Manager.

 ## Step 4: Grab the SDK, create a cache, and read/write data